Key takeaways:

 Registered agent fees

-Since all LLCs are legally required to have a registered agent within their desired state, it adds to the annual upkeep and operating costs.
+Since all LLCs are legally required to have a registered agent in their desired state, this adds to annual upkeep and operating costs.
 Registered agent fees typically cost $100 to $300 a year for LLC owners who hire a professional service in their state.

 State-specific post-filing requirements